-This is a guest post by Christy Fechser and contains affiliate links.
+This is a guest post by Christy Fechser.

 Is the cleaner you’re using to spray your counters, your fridge, your stove, or even your baby's high chair safe to use?

 Several years ago I was cleaning my kitchen and happened to glance at the label of a cleaner that I used for everything.
 It said “Do not use on kitchen surfaces.”

 I was horrified!
 I can’t use it on my kitchen surfaces??
 I had used that particular cleaner to clean EVERYTHING, as did my Mom when I was growing up.
 It dawned on me in that moment that just because they kill germs it does not make them safe (which I probably should have realized sooner).

 You cook on those surfaces and your kids drop food on those surfaces and then eat that food.
 Topical exposure isn’t the only worry though.
 When you spray a surface you are dispersing those chemicals into the air for everyone to inhale.
 They can do a lot of damage to our lungs and other organs.

 Often times we think that we are using household cleaners to “clean” but take no mind of what they are leaving behind.
 I’m not sure which is more dangerous, the germs on the counter or the chemicals that killed the germs.
 Of course, we want the surfaces in our home to be clean but we want them to be clean of chemicals as well.
 So what do we do?

 We can make our own cleaners that are very effective at killing germs while not causing harm to our family members.

 I have an easy to make and easy to use list of DIY natural cleaners that smell good and work great!

 One word of caution when using citrus oils… Citrus oils can eat plastic, so you may want to use a glass spray bottle for long term storage of cleaners that contain citrus oils.